Skip to main content

 function parseSpEL(spelQuery: string, options?: ParseSpELOptions): RuleGroupTypeAny;

-parseSpEL takes a SpEL string.
+parseSpEL accepts a SpEL string.

 Click the "Import SpEL" button in the demo to try it out.